-Self-driving cars could be ready for the road before regulation has codified the ethics that determine their decisions.
+Concerns that self-driving cars could be ready for the road before regulation has codified the ethics that determine their decisions have led a renowned computer scientist to develop a system that can create moral vehicles.

-Rahwan is an associate professor at the MIT Media Lab, where he runs a team called Scalable Cooperation that is investigating ethical dilemmas faced by autonomous vehicles.
+Iyad Rahwan is an associate professor at the MIT Media Lab, where he runs a team called Scalable Cooperation that is investigating ethical dilemmas faced by autonomous cars.

 Their research will help inform regulation on who a car has a duty to protect when it has to make a risky choice, such as prioritising the life of a passenger or a pedestrian in an impending crash.